Classic Motorcycle Build

 Shorty Helmets

-Half-shell, or shorty helmets, are the lightest, cheapest, and noisiest helmets.
-Try a 3/4 helmet.
-It knocks down the wind noise quite a bit.
+Half-shell, commonly called shorty helmets, are the lightest, cheapest, and noisiest helmets.
+They offer the least protection in a crash.

 Super Seer Helmets

-Open-face helmets are also known as 3/4 helmets because they cover more of your head than a half-helmet.
+Open-face helmets, also known as 3/4 helmets, cover more of your head than a half-helmet.
 They can be worn with or without a shield.
 Wearing a shield with an open face helmet offers better protection against flying debris (like bugs) when riding your motorcycle.

 Retro Motorcycle Helmets